Newcastle Breakers FC league record by opponent

-Newcastle Breakers Football Club was an Australian professional association football club based in Newcastle, New South Wales.
+Newcastle Breakers Football Club was an Australian semi-professional association football club based in Newcastle, New South Wales.
 The club was formed in 1991 and joined the National Soccer League in the 1991–92 season.

 Newcastle Breakers' first team had competed in the National Soccer League and their record against each club faced in the National Soccer League is listed below.
 Newcastle Breakers' first National Soccer League match was against Adelaide City and they met their 23rd and last different opponent, Parramatta Power, for the first time in the 1999–2000 National Soccer League season.
 The teams that Newcastle Breakers played the most in league competition was Adelaide Force and South Melbourne, who they first met in the 1991–92 National Soccer League season; the 13 defeats from 19 meetings against South Melbourne was more than they have lost against any other club.
 Wollongong Wolves drew 7 league encounters with Newcastle Breakers, more than any other club.
 Newcastle Breakers had recorded more league victories against Brisbane Strikers and Sydney United than against any other club, having beaten them 7 times out of 17 attempts.